ZoneMinder/zoneminder/docs/faq.rst

 This will append any data entered to any of these logs to your console screen (``-f``).
 To exit, hit [ctrl -c].

-More verbose logging for the ZoneMinder binaries is available by enabling the debug option from the control panel and will be placed in the path you have configured for the debug logs.
-Output can be limited to a specific binary as described in the Debug options page under the "?" marks.

 How can I trouble shoot the hardware and/or software?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^